mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 We want to call this native setter function in addition to running our tracking code.
 The details of a property -  such as its getter, setter, or whether it's enumerable - are stored in something called a property descriptor.
 We can obtain the descriptor of a property using `Object.getOwnPropertyDescriptor`.

-Once we have the original property descriptor we can call the original setter method in the new setter.
+Once we have the original property descriptor we can call the old setter code in the new setter.
 This will restore the ability to update the DOM by assigning to `innerHTML`.

 {% highlight javascript %}
 var originalInnerHTMLDescriptor = Object.getOwnPropertyDescriptor(Element.prototype, "innerHTML")